VAT RATE UK – How Much VAT you Must Charge?

 Present20%

-• Mobility aids for the elderly
+• Mobility aids for elderly persons

-• Smoking cessation products — nicotine patches and gum
+• Smoking cessation aids like nicotine patches

 reduce-vat-rate-in-uk